deepakxtechx/portfolio/README.md

- this repositery is all about my personal information , education , skills and resume.
+ This Repositery consist infomation of  Education , Skills , Achievement and Resume.